samzyconcepts/alx-pre_course/0x01-git/README.md

-This is the project file for the code
+This is the project file for the code.

 Writing comand line is interesting.